• What is Copywriting?

 A woman wearing glasses, a silver necklace, a pink shirt, a red bracelet, and a wrist watch is sitting down staring at a smartphone.
 The background behind her is blurry.

 Okay, let’s get one thing straight: There are a LOT of scams out there.
-And a lot of things that sound too good to be true (if not most of the things) actually ARE too good to be true.
+And a lot of things that sound too good to be true ARE too good to be true.

-And let’s not forget, too, those work from home jobs that promise that if you can write blog posts you can make all kinds of money.
-But, of course, what you really learn is that they’re “churn and burn” content factories that pay 5¢ per word and that means you have to write constantly even to come close to a livable wage.
-And writing constantly means you burn out fast.)
+And let’s not forget those work-from-home jobs that promise that if you can write blog posts you can make lots of money.
+But, of course, they’re “churn and burn” content factories that pay 5¢ per word and that means you have to write constantly even to come close to a livable wage.
+(And writing constantly means you burn out fast.)

 (Both writing blog posts and charging by the word ARE not marks of copywriting by the way, but I wanted to include them as examples because they’re so common.)